christian-fei/christian-fei.github.io-pandoc/about.md

 ---
 layout: page
 free_layout: true
-title: About Christian
+title: ''
 permalink: /about/
 ---

 <p>
-  I write code for a living, and to make my computer do what i command it to.
+  I write code for a living and for passion, and to make my computer do what i command it to.
 </p>

 <p>